No. 679 (The Duke of Connaught's) Squadron AAC: D Company, 3 PWRR

 D Company of 3rd Battalion, Princess of Wales's Royal Regiment (3 PWRR) was formed in 2005.
 D Company was an infantry rifle company with a machine gun platoon based at Portsmouth.

-D Company had been re-assigned in 2005 from C (Duke of Connaught's) Company of the Royal Rifle Volunteers.
-C (Duke of Connaught's) Company had been re-assigned in 1999 from C (DCO) Company of 6th/7th Battalion, The Princess of Wales's Regiment.
-C (DCO) Company had been re-assigned in 1992 from A (DCO) Company of 2nd Battalion, Wessex Regiment.
-A (DCO) Company had been re-assigned in 1971 from B Company of Hampshire & Isle of Wight Territorials.
+D Company had been reassigned in 2005 from C (Duke of Connaught's) Company of the Royal Rifle Volunteers.
+C (Duke of Connaught's) Company had been reassigned in 1999 from C (DCO) Company of 6th/7th Battalion, The Princess of Wales's Regiment.
+C (DCO) Company had been reassigned in 1992 from A (DCO) Company of 2nd Battalion, Wessex Regiment.
+A (DCO) Company had been reassigned in 1971 from B Company of Hampshire & Isle of Wight Territorials.

 D Company had historical linkage to the 3rd Hampshire Volunteer Battalion formed in 1860 and which in 1908 became the 6th (Duke of Connaught's Own) Battalion, The Hampshire Regiment.

 Present day

 On 1 April 2014, 679 (The Duke of Connaught's) Squadron was formed following the re-designation of 655 (The Scottish Horse) Squadron and the transfer of a re-roled D Company, 3 PWRR to the squadron as part of the Future Reserves 2020 re-organisation of the Army Reserves.

 The squadron traces its lineage to No. 679 Squadron RAF formed on 1 December 1943 at RAF Ipswich.
 The squadron operated the Miles Martinet, Hawker Hurricane, Fairey Barracuda and Vultee A-31 Vengeance aircraft types for anti-aircraft duties based at East Anglia.
 679 Squadron RAF disbanded on 26 June 1945.

 The squadron is a sub-unit of 6 Regiment AAC and consists of Squadron Headquarters (SHQ) and A Flight based at Duke of Connaught's Barracks in Portsmouth and B Flight based at the Army Aviation Centre.

 The squadron is paired with the Army Aviation Centre where it provides ground support to the Apache.
 The squadron is trained in the loading of missiles, rockets, ammunition and the refuelling of the aircraft from a Forward Arming and Refuelling Point (FARP).